 ♦ Water well and mulch around the plant.

-When getting ready to plant perennials in fall:
+When getting ready to plant:

 ♦ Buy good, strong plants.
 These plants will establish easier in your garden.